daniel1noble/plasticity_fluc_meta/README.md

-# Temperature variability does not impact the capacity for phenotypic plasticity in ectotherms – a meta-analysis
+# Temperature variability has limited effects on phenotypic plasticity in ectotherms – a meta-analysis

 This repository contains data and R code for the associated manuscript.

 Clayton W. Stocker, Stephanie M. Bamford, Miki Jahn, Geoffrey P. F. Mazué, Amanda K. Pettersen, Daniel Ritchie, Alexander Rubin, Daniel W.A.
 Noble*, Frank Seebacher*.
-(2025) Temperature variability does not impact the capacity for phenotypic plasticity in ectotherms – a meta-analysis.
+(2025) Temperature variability has limited effects on phenotypic plasticity in ectotherms – a meta-analysis.
 Ecology Letters.

 Please email frank.seebacher@sydney.edu.au or daniel.noble@anu.edu.au for any inquiries.

-## How to use this respository?
+## How to use this repository?

 1. Clone or download the repository to your local machine.
-2. Open the `Analysis_Final.R` script in RStudio or your preferred R environment.
+2. Open the `Plasticity_Fluctuation_Meta.Rproj` file which will open RStudio and set your working directory.
 3. Ensure you have all the required R packages installed (see Software Dependencies section below).
-4. Run the `Analysis_Final.R` script to reproduce the analyses and figures from the manuscript.
+4. Run through the `Analysis_Final.R` script to reproduce the analyses and figures from the manuscript.
+Note that you do not need to re-run the entire analysis if you use the saved model objects in the `output/models/` directory.
+But, you need to set `rerun` = FALSE in the `Analysis_Final.R` script to use the saved models.

 There are additional scripts and resources in this repository that are important and are detailed below:

 - `Complexity_Final_data.csv`: This is the final processed dataset used for the meta-analysis.
+- `complexity_tree.nwk`: This file contains the phylogenetic tree used in the analysis.
+- `func.R`: This script contains custom functions used in the analysis.
 - `output/figs/`: This directory contains all figures generated from the analysis.
 - `output/tables/`: This directory contains all tables generated from the analysis.
 - `output/models/`: This directory contains saved model objects from the analysis.
 Use these so you don't have to re-run the entire analysis.

 ## Analyses

 All code for analyses reproducing the results and figures is found in `Analysis_Final.R` script.
-The code also generates supplementary tables and results.
+The code also generates supplementary tables and results, which are saved to the `output/` directory.

 ## Data
 The data is the `Complex_Final_Data.csv` file.
 This file contains the data used in the meta-analysis.
 The meta-data that describes the columns are as follows.
 Note that some columns are created during the analysis (e.g., transformed means and SDs, effect sizes).